Upgrading a Data Lake

 2. From the Management Console, click Data Lakes > <Environment Name>, scroll to the bottom of the Data Lake details page, and click the Upgrade tab.

-3. Click the Target Cloudera Runtime Version drop-down menu to see any available upgrades for a given Runtime version.
+3. Click the Target Runtime Version drop-down menu to see any available upgrades for a given Cloudera Runtime version.

 If a new build is available for the selected version, the UI displays the current and target versions and build numbers.
 If only an OS upgrade is available, the UI displays “(OS upgrade only).”

 If a rolling upgrade is available, select the Perform rolling upgrade checkbox if you would like to perform this type of upgrade.
-The availability of a rolling upgrade depends on the current and target Runtime versions, the Data Lake shape, and the Data Lake OS.
+The availability of a rolling upgrade depends on the current and target Cloudera Runtime versions, the Data Lake shape, and the Data Lake OS.
 See Data Lake rolling upgrades for more information.

 4. If you want to skip the automatic backup that is taken before the upgrade, uncheck the Automatic backup box.
 For more information on what is backed up during a Data Lake backup, see Data Lake backup and restore.